sarahelizgray/lets_script/README.md

 ## Prologue
 Let's start by talking about when to script.
 Script a solution when:
-* script is just as labor intensive (or maybe just a bit more -- learning investment!) as doing it by hand.
+* scripting is just as labor intensive (or maybe just a bit more -- learning investment!) as doing it by hand.
-* if you are concerned about accuracy
+* if you are concerned about accuracy.
 * if you will need to do this process again in the future.